msoutojr/IFT-6759-Photovoltaic-forecast/README.md

 * Notebooks 3 is the ConvGRU experiments.
 Also, there is a lightweight version.

-* Some notebooks have a lightweight version for the purpose of verifying the functioning of the algorithms.

 * Script 4 is the one used to train ConvLSTM.
 It comes with 27 configurations which can be called individually on the command line.
     * Example: call `python 4_ConvLSTM.py 0` in order to train the first configuration.